Poppy Playtime - Chapter 4

 My Responsibilities

-I was a Level Designer on the narrative driven puzzle-horror game Poppy Playtime: Chapter 4 - Safe Haven.
-I held a wide range of responsibilities on the team:
+I was a Level Designer on the narrative driven puzzle-horror game Poppy Playtime - Chapter 4:

-• Supported Lead LD on crafting key gameplay moments, coordinating multi-disciplinary efforts, and resolving team blockers.
+Support Lead LD on crafting key gameplay moments and resolving team blockers.

-• Assembled all levels in common world space and created geometry to stitch together.
+Assemble all levels in common world space and create connective geometry.

 Primary Contributions: